ucldc/ucldc-docs/docs/dams/metadata-model.md

   <br/>MSS 0124.144
 </div>

-<a class="label">Campus/Unit</a> - URL reference to the Campus/Unit that is responsible for maintaining and curating the resource.
+<a class="label" id="CampusUnit">Campus/Unit</a> - URL reference to the Campus/Unit that is responsible for maintaining and curating the resource.

 <div class="example">
   <u>Example:</u>
   <br/>https://registry.cdlib.org/api/v1/repository/4/
 </div>

-<a class="label">Title</a> - A formal or supplied title for the resource.
+<a class="label" id="Title">Title</a> - A formal or supplied title for the resource.

 <div class="example">
   <u>Example:</u>